Boris Holban: L’Affaire Manouchian

-Another member of the FTP-MOI, the Franco-Polish communist Adam Rayski came to defense of Holban, stating the man who betrayed Manouchian was Davidowicz.
+Another member of the FTP-MOI, the Franco-Polish communist Adam Rayski came to the defense of Holban, stating that the man who betrayed Manouchian was Davidowicz.
 Gheorghe Gaston Marin, a Romanian who served in the FTP-MOI and went on to become a cabinet minister in Communist Romania defended Holban.
 Gaston Marin in his 2000 book În serviciul României lui Gheorghiu-Dej Însemnari din viața attacked the thesis of Courtois and Boucault, writing: "It is asserted or suggested that certain arrests of MOI resisters were made thanks to French resisters.
 According to ‘witnesses’, the PCF broke relations with the MOI and dislocated in various regions MOI cadres with a view to paralysing their activity...The protagonists with such opinions do not know or forget the strict rules of illegality, the necessity to break links in order to prevent, via filature, the pursuit and fall of a part of or all of an organisation.
 The absence of Boris Holban from the leadership of the FTP-MOI in the Paris region, during a period when he asked to be moved to another region, has been used in a wide press, television and cinema campaign to tarnish this hero of the Resistance, making him responsible for the fall and execution of the Groupe Manouchian, when the culprit was the traitor Davidowicz, condemned and executed by the Resistance."